 The statement of revenues, expenses, and changes in net position presents the revenues earned and the expenses incurred during the year.
 Activities are reported as either operating or non-operating.
 The financial reporting model classifies state appropriations, local appropriations, and gifts as non-operating revenues.
-Due to the reporting classifications for community colleges, their dependency on state appropriations, local appropriations and gifts results in an operating deficit.
+Due to the reporting classifications for community colleges, their dependency on state appropriations, local appropriations, local appropriations, local appropriations and gifts results in an operating deficit.